wizdmio/wizdm/README.md

 The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl][nrwl] using their Nx Angular Extension [@nrwl/schematics][nrwl-schematics].
 This means both the source code of the web application(s) and the external potentially shared libraries are stored in the same single repository under the `/apps` and `/libs` folders respectively.

-## Multi-language
+## Multi-language support

-We use a content manager service to dynamically load contents in different languages by use of a resolver to pre-fetch localilzed content from 'assets/i18n' prior to load the navigator component.
+The project uses a content manager service to dynamically load contents in different languages by use of a resolver to pre-fetch localilzed content from 'assets/i18n' prior to load the navigator component.
+The service is then injectend into the components (pages) needing to get localized contents making sure the content is always fully loaded and available to the target container prior to get initialized.

-The resolver checks the authenticated user language preferences when available too.
+At first start, the resolver checks the authenticated user language preferences falling back detecting the browser language when unavailable (aka the user is not logged in).
+This provides the useful side effect of preventing the initial page from flickering between unlogged and logged-in statuses while an already logged-in user is loading the app from scratch.

+The navigation system is used to switch among languages, so, from the user perspective, it looks like having multiple apps in different languages (e.g. https://wizdm.io/en/home for English or https://wizdm.io/it/home for Italian).

+The localized content is provided as an observable granting smooth transitions while switching languages without the need of reloading the full page nor the app.

 The same resolver is used as a guard for both activating/deactivating pages while routing.

-We use the navigation system to switch among languages, so, from the user perspective, it looks like having multiple apps in different languages (e.g. https://wizdm.io/en/home for English or https://wizdm.io/it/home for Italian).

-The service is then injectend into the components needing to get localized contents.

-This approach makes sure the content is always fully loaded and available to the navigator and all the children components (aka no need of observables).

-The same resolver is used to ensure user authentication syncs prior to load and to fetch user language preferences when available.

 ## Development server